-Since the year 2013 onwards, as per an official notification from the UPSC, the Indian Forest Service Examination will be a 2-tier examination similar to the pattern of the Civil Services Examination.
+As per an official notification from the UPSC, the Indian Forest Service Examination will be a 2-tier examination similar to the pattern of the Civil Services Examination.
 The Civil Services (Preliminary) Examination shall serve as the screening test for both the Indian Forest Service Examination as well as the Civil Services Examination.

 There is no change in the eligibility of the candidates in the Indian Forest Service Examination.

 The Indian Forest Examination will now consist of:

 A) Civil Services (Preliminary) Examination (usually conducted in May every year) - objective type paper